-Sunday saw us have our first family day out in Yorkshire since returning to the UK after an eight year absence.
+Sunday saw us have our first family day out in Yorkshire since moving back to the UK after an eight-year absence.
 As the final celebration for my daughter’s 7th birthday, we went to a pre-booked lunch at Billy Bob’s Parlour – an American themed diner nestled in the heart of the Yorkshire Pennines.
 As it was en-route, we decided to combine our day trip with a visit to Bolton Abbey.
-Today was a weird mix of a British and American culture on a family day out in Yorkshire.
+Today was a weird mix of very British and American day out in Yorkshire.

 Sunday Family Fun Day

 We set off at about 09.00am.
-Unfortunately due to road works, the main route to Skipton from us was shut and we ended up having to make a detour through the village and farm fields.
-Despite this taking extra time, I love these kind of detours.
+Unfortunately, due to road works, the main route to Skipton as shut and we ended up having to make a detour through the village and farm fields.
+Despite this taking extra time, I love these kinds of detours.

 On reaching Bolton Abbey, we parked the car and walked to the Abbey.
 We paid £10 entrance for our car, and that covered entrance to the Abbey and the whole estate.
 The Abbey itself is breathtaking.
 We only had enough time to spend about an hour there, and that was definitely not enough time.
 Next time we plan a trip there we will go prepared with a picnic and spend the day.